job_container.confSection: Slurm Configuration File (5)

 The following job_container.conf parameters are defined to control the behavior of the job_container/tmpfs plugin.

 - This determines if plugin should create the BasePath directory or not.
-Set it to the directory is created with permission 0755.
+Set it to 'true' if directory is not pre-created before slurm startup.
+If set to true, the directory is created with permission 0755.
 Directory is not deleted during slurm shutdown.
 If set to 'false' or not specified, plugin would expect directory to exist.
 This option can be used on a global or per-line basis.
 This parameter is optional.

-Specify the PATH that the tmpfs plugin should use to mount private /tmp
+- Specify the PATH that the tmpfs plugin should use as a base to mount the

-to.
+private directories.
 This path must be readable and writable by the plugin.
-The plugin also
+The

-constructs a directory for each job inside this path, which is then used for
+plugin constructs a directory for each job inside this path, which is then used

-NOTE: The BasePath parameter should not be configured to use /tmp or /dev/shm.
+NOTE: The BasePath parameter cannot be set to any of the paths specified by Dirs.
 Using these directories will cause conflicts when trying to mount and unmount the private directories for the job.

 - Specify fully qualified pathname of an optional initialization script.
 This script is run before the namespace construction of a job.
 It can be used to make the job join additional namespaces prior to the construction of /tmp namespace or it can be used for any site-specific setup.
 This parameter is optional.

-If any parameters in job_container.conf are changed while slurm is running, then slurmd on the respective nodes will need to be restarted for changes to take effect.
+If any parameters in job_container.conf are changed while slurm is running, then slurmd on the respective nodes will need to be restarted for changes to take effect (scontrol reconfigure is not sufficient).
 Additionally this can be disruptive to jobs already running on the node.
 So care must be taken to make sure no jobs are running if any changes to job_container.conf are deployed.

 Restarting slurmd is safe and non-disruptive to running jobs, as long as job_container.conf is not changed between restarts in which case above point applies.